Bad House Flipping Problems in Baltimore City

 Watch the Video Below – House Flippers in Baltimore City take advantage of unsuspecting buyers and often sell flipped homes in dangerous conditions.
 The law firm of Whitney, LLP has filed lawsuits against multiple house flippers in Maryland for tricking buyers into buying bad houses with hidden damage.

 Compensation against flippers can include repair costs by a licensed contractor and compensation emotional distress, as well as punitive damages.

 Flips are tempting, but hidden problems include termite damage, termites, mold, unlicensed work, electrical problems, plumbing problems and more.
-If you bought a flipped house in Maryland and discovered problems, give us a call for a Free Consultation to discuss your options for compensation for paying for repairs and more.
+If you bought a flipped house in Maryland and discovered problems, give us a call for a Legal Consultation to discuss your options for compensation for paying for repairs and more.

 The lawyers at Whitney, LLP represent home buyers and sue negligent and fraudulent house flippers.

 Problems After Buying a Flipped House

 The Video Transcript is Below, Edited for this Blog:

 Hi, this is Dan Whitney with the Whitney Law Firm in Towson, Maryland.
 Today, we’re going to talk about the issue of dishonest and fraudulent house flippers in Baltimore City.
 I’m an attorney here in Maryland at the Whitney Law Firm.

 There has been a tremendous uptick in the problem of house flippers buying terribly run-down houses in Baltimore City, putting a relatively small amount of work into the property and then flipping it for a huge profit to innocent and unsuspecting buyers.
 The new buyers do not realize that the house is simply a completely poorly-repaired home that has numerous problems, but with new paint and what looks like a new kitchen and bath bathroom, everything looks great.
 Who wouldn’t want it?